Osiligi Obaya Primary School

 Here at the Academy, we are very fortunate to have incredible state-of-the-art facilities and excellent free learning opportunities.
 In Kenya, primary education is compulsory although it is not free, with many state schools charging extra costs that are beyond the very poor Maasai people.

-Recently in 2022 we have decided to sponsor two children at the school; for £20 a month each, a girl and a boy under 5 (Patience and Joseph) will have an education and a main meal every day.
+In 2022 we have decided to sponsor two children at the school; for £20 a month each, a girl and a boy under 5 (Patience and Joseph) will have an education and a main meal every day.
 We will be following their progress and sharing news with the TBA community.

 In 2016-17 we spent two years, as a community, raising £5000 to build a new teachers house.
 The house was completed in 2018 and is now being lived in by some of the teachers.
 Notice by the door – a plaque saying “The Bourne Academy House”.